jamesbayly/blog/src/posts/japan-future.md

 ![Shinjuku at night](https://photos.smugmug.com/Japan/i-TSdgRqG/0/NhG4Z5VpVjqVGbXdX6LSLHNkWtjD56n9dt3FN5pkr/X4/DSC00535-X4.jpg)

 As you climb back up the stairs with hundreds of other drunk Japanese salarymen preparing for a night on the streets, you spot an ATM.
 In this country cash is still king, the crisp bills and heavy coins changing hands with a formality that feels almost ceremonial.
 You pull out your sleek, wafer-thin card from this decade and are met with a machine that feels like a cold war relic.
-The number pad - each button is a chunky, yellowed block of plastic that makes a decisive, satisfying _clack_ when you pressed it.
+The number pad - each button is a chunky, yellowed block of plastic that makes a decisive, satisfying _clack_ when you press it.
 It isn’t a touchscreen, it’s a tactile experience to make a mechanical keyboard warrior blush.

 ![A Japanese Salaryman realising he's missed the last train home](https://photos.smugmug.com/Japan-2025/i-FMrq4tM/1/NZR5njj933qBTnzbSvsfkkvgv6NPSRvx9vP9jKhmX/X3/DSC04007-X3.jpg)

-But you’re stopped in your tracks again, want Yen at in the early morning?
+But you’re stopped in your tracks again.
+Want yen at this hour?
 Tough luck friend - your night, like so much of Japan, is steadily patrolled by invisible boundaries.
 Some ATMs just cease to work in the early morning hours.

 Everyone comes here to Japan looking for the future.
 They’ve seen the movies, read the comics.
 They expect Blade Runner.